A mature student's guide to CSM - part 1: Fashion Folio

 Your portfolio sucks, but you don't: Fashion Folio to the rescue!

-If you've already applied for many jobs, contests or courses and got no replies, newsflash: your portfolio sucks.
+Already applied to many jobs, contests or courses and got no replies?

 But still I couldn't get any work that paid a decent wage and kept putting up with soul-sucking jobs just to have experience on my CV (always hopeful that someone would finally see my potential and that a better job was just around the corner.
 Thanks, cheap self-help!)

-I had all the skills but I didn't know how to present them, meaning: nobody could see what a knowledgeable, hard-working person I am, and what great ideas I can bring to the table.
+I had all the skills but I didn't know how to present them, meaning: nobody could see me as a worthy addition to their team.

 Applying to Fashion Folio - what you need to show